matijakolaric-com/django-music-publisher/docs/publishing.rst

 Django Music Publisher covers the need of publishers who are only performing the role of an original publisher.
 Furthermore, it does not cover the case of composite works and some other rare cases.

-Please note that the term *self-publisher* means original publisher with a single signed writer - usually the owner, or sometimes all members of a band.
+Please note that the term *self-publisher* is used for an original publisher with a single signed writer - usually the owner, or sometimes all members of a band.
+They usually do not require royalty statement processing.

 Publisher Size
 **************